 Later in 1964, Klansmen tossed an explosive into the yard of Natchez Mayor John Nosser.
 The explosion damaged neighboring homes.
 When confronted about this act of violence, Jones denied involvement but did admit to making several anonymous telephone calls to Nosser attempting to bully the mayor into firing the Black employees who worked in his grocery stores.

 As reported in “Devils Walking,” Jones was en route to a Silver Dollar Group fish fry in the summer of 1965 when “he was arrested by Ferriday police for pistol-whipping a black man with a .25 caliber revolver.
 Jones claimed that the man had cut him off on the highway.
 At the scene of the accident, the officers observed blood pouring from a cut to the victim’s head, the imprint of the pistol butt clearly visible.
 Inside Jones’s car was a massive German shepherd.
 The officers instantly tagged Jones a ‘smart mouth’ and took him to the Ferriday jail, where he was booked for assault with a gun and disturbing the peace.”

-Jones called his wife and she called other Klansmen to put up the $500 bond.
+Jones called his wife, and she called another Klansmen to put up the $500 bond.
 The charges were later reduced to disturbing the peace.
-Jones paid a $50 of a $150 fine, the remaining balanced was waived.
+Jones paid a $50 of a $150 fine, the remaining balance was waived.

 Jones shot in the face by Black man Jones had tried to kidnap

 In Concordia Parish in 1964, as sometimes happened, Jones and his comrades attacked the wrong man.
 When Jones opened fire on African-American James White Sr. in his front yard of his home in Concordia Parish, White fired back and later told his family that he was certain he had wounded one of his attackers.